poyea/poodle/README.md

 # poodle [![Rust](https://github.com/poyea/poodle/actions/workflows/rust.yml/badge.svg)](https://github.com/poyea/poodle/actions/workflows/rust.yml)
-Word-guessing game from your terminal 🟩🟨🟩🟨🟩.
+Not a 🐩 (poodle), but a word-guessing game from your terminal 🟩⬛🟩🟨🟩

 ## Features
 * ✅ In Rust 🦀